This is the multi-page printable view of this section. Click here to print.

 Detailed description

-Detailed InformationCan check detailed information of the endpoint
+Detailed InformationCan view detailed endpoint information

-EventCheck events that occurred within the endpoint
+eventCheck events that occurred within the endpoint

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account informationCheck basic information about the Account, such as the Account name, location, and creation date/time.

-Metadata InformationCheck the metadata information of the endpoint
+Metadata InformationCheck the endpoint’s metadata information

 Object InformationCheck the endpoint’s object information

-Delete Endpoint
+Delete endpoint

-To delete the endpoint, follow the steps below.
+To delete the endpoint, follow these steps.

 1. Click the All Services > Container > Kubernetes Engine menu.
-Go to the Service Home page of Kubernetes Engine.
+1. Go to the Service Home page of Kubernetes Engine.

-4. Endpoint List page, select the item you want to delete.
-Navigate to the Endpoint Detail page.
+4. Select the item you want to delete on the Endpoint List page.
+4. Navigate to the Endpoint Details page.

 Reference

-Ingress is an API object that manages external access (HTTP, HTTPS) to services within the Kubernetes Engine, used to expose workloads externally, and provides L7 load balancing functionality.
+Ingress is an API object that manages external access (HTTP, HTTPS) to services within Kubernetes Engine, used to expose workloads externally, and provides L7 load balancing functionality.

 Create Ingress

-To create an ingress, follow the steps below.
+To create an Ingress, follow these steps.

-1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Navigate to the Service Home page of Kubernetes Engine.

 Reference

-For detailed information on the concept of Ingress and object creation, refer to the Kubernetes official documentation > Ingress.
+For detailed information on the concept of Ingress and object creation, refer to Kubernetes official documentation > Ingress.

-Check Ingress Detailed Information
+Check Ingress detailed information

 1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Go to the Service Home page of Kubernetes Engine.

 3. On the Ingress List page, select the cluster and namespace from the gear button at the top left, then click Confirm.